belalb100/tech201_virtualisation/README.md

 sudo apt-get

-- config.vm.network "private_network", ip
+- `config.vm.network "private_network", ip`

-vagrant reload : this commands asks to make updates to the machine without spinning it up.
+`vagrant reload` : this commands asks to make updates to the machine without spinning it up.

-vagrant up: once virtual machine is set up we can enter this command to access right away.
+`vagrant up`: once virtual machine is set up we can enter this command to access right away.

+`vagrant ssh`
 ##

 To use a virtual machine/box: